Input Panel

 2. The following variable types are available:

-1. Fixed: A fixed variable has a constant value that you manually define, and it does not change during execution.
+1. A fixed variable has a constant value that you manually define, and it does not change during execution.

-2. User: A user variable gets its value from user input.
+1. A user variable gets its value from user input.

-3. Expression: An expression variable is calculated using logic or formulas.
+1. An expression variable is calculated using logic or formulas.

 5. Once you have filled all the fields, click on the Add button.